LauraCarter/lauracarter.github.io/index.md

 I've worked in the spaces where human rights, intersectional discrimination, new technologies and social justice interact.
 I write well-researched, rigourous and clear reports, for technical and non-technical audiences.

 I recently relocated to the traditional land of the Duwamish people in Seattle, where I am writing a book proposal developing my PhD thesis research on discrimination in data, and [writing about other things](https://seattleblog.lauracarter.net/) as well.
+I'm also doing a bit of consulting: please do get in touch if you're in need of short-term research support!

 ## Research